 Traeger WiFire Features and Capabilities

-Traeger was the first pellet grill manufacturer to offer WiFi integration into their pellet grills.
-First introduced with their top-of-the-range Timberline pellet grills but then also included with their mid-range Ironwood grills.
+Traeger first introduced WiFire with their top-of-the-range Timberline pellet grills but then also included it with their mid-range Ironwood grills.
 The second-generation Pro Series also features WiFi functionality.
 However, the first generation Pro Series with the Pro Controller is not WiFi enabled.
 Essentially, if you purchase a Traeger pellet grill with a D2 control panel it features a WiFi connection and the pellet grill can be monitored and adjusted through the WiFire app.

 However, you do not have to use the Traeger WiFire app only with the pre-installed recipe settings.
 You can manually set the desired temperature of the grill and timers.
 The app will display your desired set temperature along with the current temperature of the pellet grill.
 If you have a probe connected it will also display the internal temperature of the meat.
 The D2 Controller fitted to the Timberline, Ironwood and Pro Series grills has a single meat probe connection.